-ALBERTA GOVERNMENT ANNOUNCES NEW SERIES OF ENHANCED COVID-19 HEALTH MEASURES
+ALBERTA GOVERNMENT ANNOUNCES SERIES OF ENHANCED COVID-19 HEALTH MEASURES

 Effective November 24, 2020 - January 11, 2021

-On November 24, 2020, the Alberta Government announced a series of new COVID-19 health measures that impact various sectors in our communities, including school divisions:
+On November 24, 2020, the Alberta Government announced a series of enhanced COVID-19 health measures that impacted various sectors in our communities, including school divisions:

-- NGPS students in pre-K to Grade 6 remain learning in-person, at school, until December 18, 2020.
+- NGPS students in pre-K to Grade 6 remained learning in-person, at school, until December 18, 2020.

-- The winter break (Christmas vacation) for NGPS, as per the Division’s regular school year calendar, remains December 21, 2020 - January 1, 2021.
+- The winter break (Christmas vacation) for NGPS, as per the Division’s regular school year calendar, remained December 21, 2020 - January 1, 2021.

-- Following the winter break (Christmas vacation), all NGPS staff return to work on January 4, 2021.
+- Following the winter break (Christmas vacation), all NGPS staff returned to work on January 4, 2021.

-- Following the winter break (Christmas vacation), all NGPS students return to at-home learning on January 4, 2021.
+- Following the winter break (Christmas vacation), all NGPS students returned to at-home learning on January 4, 2021.

-- All NGPS students return to in-person learning, at school, on January 11, 2021.
+- All NGPS students returned to in-person learning, at school, on January 11, 2021.